Pressure cooker bomb

 A pressure cooker bomb is an improvised explosive device (IED) created by inserting explosive material into a pressure cooker and attaching a blasting cap into the cover of the cooker.

 Pressure cooker bombs have been used in a number of attacks in the 21st century.
-Among them have been the 2006 Mumbai train bombings, 2010 Stockholm bombings (failed to explode), the 2010 Times Square car bombing attempt (failed to explode), the 2013 Boston Marathon bombing, and the 2017 Manchester Arena bombing.
+Among them have been the 2006 Mumbai train bombings, 2010 Stockholm bombings (failed to explode), the 2010 Times Square car bombing attempt (failed to explode), the 2013 Boston Marathon bombing, the 2016 New York and New Jersey bombings and the 2017 Manchester Arena bombing.

 Description

 Pressure cooker bombs are relatively easy to construct.
 Most of the materials required can be easily obtained.
 The bomb can be triggered using a simple electronic device such as a digital watch, garage door opener, cell phone, pager, kitchen timer, or alarm clock.
 The power of the explosion depends on the size of the pressure cooker and the amount and type of explosives used.

 Similar to a pipe bomb, the containment provided by the pressure cooker means that the energy from the explosion is confined until the pressure cooker itself explodes.
 This in turn creates a relatively large explosion using low explosives and generating potentially lethal fragmentation.